ledermann/unread/README.md

 The main idea of this plugin is to manage a list of read items for every user **after** a certain timestamp.

-The plugin defines a named_scope doing a LEFT JOIN to this list, so the app can get the unread items in a performant manner.
+The plugin defines a named_scope doing a LEFT JOIN to this list, so your app can get the unread items in a performant manner.
 Of course, other scopes can be combined.

 It will be ensured that the list of read items will not grow up too much:

 * If a user uses "mark all as read", his list is deleted and the timestamp is set to the current time.
 * If a user never uses "mark all as read", the list will grow and grow with each item he reads.
-But there is help: The app can use a cleanup method which deletes the list and resets the timestamp if there are currently no unread items.
+But there is help: Your app can use a cleanup method which removes unnecessary list items.

-Overall, this plugin can be used for larg tables, too.
+Overall, this plugin can be used for large tables, too.
 If you are in doubt, look at the generated SQL queries, here is an example:

     # Assuming we have a user who has marked all messages as read on 2010-10-20 08:50
     current_user = User.find(42)